jooy2/vitepress-sidebar/README.md

 The default menu items are sorted in folder tree order, so set the `sortMenusByName` option to `true` if you want to re-sort by the changed menu name.

+### `useFolderTitleFromIndexFile`

+- Type: `boolean`
+- Default: `false`

+If this value is `true`, use the information in the current folder's `index.md` file to get the menu name.
+If the `index.md` file does not exist, the folder name is used.
+Since we typically get the name `index` from the `index.md` file, we recommend using the `useTitleFromFileHeading` or `useTitleFromFrontmatter` options together to get the title from the Markdown header or Frontmatter of that file.

+The `index.md` file is hidden from the sidebar menu, but the index file can be shown in the menu if the `includeFolderIndexFile` option is `true`.

+### `useFolderLinkFromIndexFile`

+- Type: `boolean`
+- Default: `false`

+If this value is `true`, specifies a link to the folder so that you can navigate to the `index.md` file in the current folder.
+If the `index.md` file does not exist, no link is created.

+The `index.md` file is hidden from the sidebar menu, but the index file can be shown in the menu if the `includeFolderIndexFile` option is `true`.

 ### `manualSortFileNameByPriority`

 - Type: `Array<string>`